arnkov/tfx/README.md

 # tfx
-Tfx is a toy single header graphics abstraction for OpenGL 3.3 and OpenGLes 3.0 in a very experimental stage.
+Tfx is an easy to use toy single header WIP graphics abstraction for OpenGL 3.3 and OpenGLes 3.0.
 It embeds glad for OpenGL function loading and stb_image.h for image loading and tries, to enable painless graphics prototyping.

-It aims, to make OpenGL a bit less of a struggle: When to unbind which buffer?
+It aims, to make OpenGL a bit less of a struggle: When to unbind the index buffer?
 What is the active depth compare function?
-And why is verything an int?!
+And why is everything an int?!
 The style leans a bit towards modern graphics apis, but tfx doesn't hide opengl away.
-You could just use it, to load it and then write plain gl code, which makes it easy, to do stuff like shader hot reloading&co, which is a bit harder using other abstraction layers.
+You could just use it, to load it and then write plain gl code.

 If you are looking for something more mature, have a look at sokol_gfx.h or bgfx.
-Right now it compiles as c on windows and linux.
-Other platforms are not tested.
+Right now it compiles as C and c++ on windows and linux.
+Other platforms should work, but are not tested.

-To use it, just drop the header file into your project, include it and define TFX_IMPL and the backend (TFX_GLCORE/TFX_GLES2) in *one* C file.
+To use it, just drop the header file into your project, include it and define TFX_IMPL and the backend (TFX_GLCORE/TFX_GLES2) in *one* C/C++ file.

 The different licenses are included in the header file, which are MIT/PublicDomain for stb_image.h, WTFPL OR CC0-1.0 AND Apache-2.0 for the glad-headers and the uLicense for the actual code of tfx.